AmapropLayer/Morpion/README.md

 # Morpion

-A bot to play noughts and crosses on a discord server, using Javacord.
+A bot to play noughts and crosses on a Discord server, using Javacord.

 ## Getting Started